 It’s a very common festival/street food.
 Where you’ll find stalls offering a variety of yakisoba each with their own small twist on the typical recipe.

 It’s very filling, cheap, and easy to eat (plus it cooks quickly so the festival stalls can keep up with demand).

 I really tell all about okonomiyaki in my guide, but real quick, it’s a dish with ingredients like shrimp, pork, cabbage, egg, etc… in a flour mixture — cooked on a teppan.

 The result is a pancake-like dish with a fabulous flavor made to your expectations (using the ingredients you want).

 Okonomiyaki is also very common in festivals and as street food (especially in Osaka and Nagasaki).

 And that pretty much sums up what teppanyaki is.
 Now for the part you may have been waiting for: my teppanyaki restaurant recommendations in Tokyo.

 The teppan is a flat iron grill.
 A hibachi, aka shichirin, is a barbecue grill.

 You’ll often find hibachi are small ceramic/clay “pots” with a mesh grill on top.
 They are small enough to sit on a tabletop and the material keeps the hot charcoal heat inside while the outside remains cool.

-At home, a teppan is usually some sort of flat iron electric “grill” where you can cook items a normal mesh grill cannot (like eggs).
+At home, a teppan is usually some sort of flat iron electric griddle, or hot plate, where you can cook items a normal mesh grill cannot (like eggs).